Free Easy Knit Beanie Hat Pattern for Circular Needles

 Don’t Know how to Knit with Circular Needles?

-If you have only ever knit with straight needles, circulars may seem strange or even scary.
-But knitting with a circular needle is actually very similar to using straights.
+But if circular needles seem scary to you, knitting with a circular needle is actually very similar to using straights and this is the perfect project to give it a go!
 See how easy circular knitting is with my video tutorials:

 What You Need

-• Tapestry needle for gathering the stitches at the top of the hat & weaving in ends.
+- Tapestry needle for closing the top of the hat & weaving in ends.

 Sizing & Notes

-• The pattern has options for a fitted, slouchy and cuffed beanie (where you turn the ribbing up).
+- The pattern includes options for a fitted (A), slouchy (B) and cuffed beanie (C) (where you turn the ribbing up).

-• Pink standard beanie knit with Drops Nepal (heavier soft woolly feel): 9 inches tall x 10.25 inches wide
+- Pink fitted beanie knit with Drops Nepal (heavier soft woolly feel): 9 inches tall x 10.25 inches wide

 Abbreviations